linuxboot/heads-wiki/Development/make-details.md

 Build configuration
 ---

-Platform configuration are stored in the `board/$BOARD.config` ([list of boards can be found here]({{ site.baseurl }}/Prerequisites#supported-devices)) as well as the sub-modules necessary for the system.
+Platform configurations are stored in `boards/$BOARD/$BOARD.config` ([list of boards can be found here]({{ site.baseurl }}/Prerequisites#supported-devices)) as well as the sub-modules necessary for the system.
-The main difference between these use cases is the init scripts that are installed in the inird, the Linux kernel configuration and the coreboot or edk2 configuration.
+The main difference between these use cases is the init scripts that are installed in the initrd, the Linux kernel configuration and the coreboot or edk2 configuration.
-An example configuration is [`board/x230.config`](https://github.com/linuxboot/heads/blob/master/boards/x230/x230.config)
+An example configuration is [`boards/EOL_x230-maximized/EOL_x230-maximized.config`](https://github.com/linuxboot/heads/blob/master/boards/EOL_x230-maximized/EOL_x230-maximized.config)

 Sub-modules
 ---